-People often think of water pollution as impurities coming from a distinct location, such as a pipe from an industrial site or a sewage treatment plant.
+People often think of water pollution as impurities coming from a distinct location, like an industrial site or a sewage treatment plant.
 When pollution comes from an easily identified source such as an industry, it is called point source pollution.
 This type of pollution is usually managed by identifying and eliminating the source of pollutants.
 Non-point source pollution, a more common cause of pollution, comes from a variety of sources and is difficult to trace and eliminate.
 As stormwater flows over the land, it picks up and carries away natural and human-made non-point source pollutants, depositing them into streams, lakes, and wetlands.
 Non-point source pollution in urban runoff may include:

-- Sediment from poorly managed construction sites and eroding stream banks; - Oil, grease, heavy metals, and toxic chemicals from numerous sources, including vehicles and building materials; - Nutrients and pesticides from landscaped areas and gardens; - Bacteria from livestock, pet wastes, wildlife, and faulty septic systems; and, - Increased water temperatures from water running off sun-heated roofs and roadways, and loss of vegetation providing shade.
+- Sediment from poorly managed construction sites and eroding stream banks; - Oil, grease, heavy metals, and toxic chemicals originate from numerous sources; - Nutrients and pesticides from landscaped areas and gardens; - Bacteria from livestock, pet wastes, wildlife, and faulty septic systems; and, - Increased water temperatures from water running off sun-heated roofs and roadways, and loss of vegetation providing shade.